lixuliu/raac-hospital-interactive-maps/README.md

 ### ❌ Please do not:

-- Sell or package the code or map “as-is”
+- Sell or package the code or map "as-is"
 - Repost the ZIP or map as a paid download
 - Remove author attribution from outputs